traveltoasiaandback.com

 In our opinion, this is one of Northern Vietnam’s most interesting markets as it attracts a diverse mix of minority ethnic people in full traditional dress.
 It is also one of a handful of markets where large livestock; cows and water buffalo are still traded.

-traveltoasiaandback.com - Na Van Village, Bao Lac District, Cao Bang Province
+traveltoasiaandback.com - Na Van Village, Bao Lac Commune, Cao Bang Province

-traveltoasiaandback.com - Na Van Village, Bao Lac District, Cao Bang Province
+traveltoasiaandback.com - Na Van Village, Bao Lac Commune, Cao Bang Province

 Bao Lac Minority Ethnic Villages